Year One Shiatsu course

 The ‘Shiatsu for Relaxation’ course enables students to practice Shiatsu on family and friends.
 This can be an enjoyable stand-alone year for fun and self-development; as well as the first of the 3-year practitioner training programme.

-Care is taken to allow for a range of learning methods, a balance of practical and theoretical study, and understanding for those who have work and family commitments.
+Care is taken to allow for a range of learning methods, a balance of practical and theoretical study, and safe and professional bodywork training.

 Please do contact us on firstname.lastname@example.org if you have any questions.

 A certificate is awarded on completion.
 If you are keen to become a practitioner, there will be a further 2 years of part-time training.
-The 3 years do not have to be taken consecutively.
+The 3 years do not have to be taken consecutively and can be carried out at other Shiatsu Schools in the UK and abroad.

 A mid-year tutorial is part of the course to enable progress feedback.
-End-of-year assessments (practical and theoretical) are an additional option for those who want to continue to year 2.
+There are end-of-year assessments (practical and theoretical).

 The Shiatsu School Edinburgh (TSSED) is fully ratified.
 All teachers are MRSS (Member of the professional Register of the Shiatsu Society) practitioners and some are also teachers recognised by the Shiatsu Society (UK) designated ‘T’.